-The accounting policies set out below have been consistently applied in the preparation of the Consolidated environmental statement for all the years presented.
+The accounting policies set out below have been consistently applied in the preparation of the consolidated environmental statement for all the years presented.

 Changes to accounting policies and disclosures

-The following disclosure changes have been made to align with Management priorities:
+The following disclosure change have been made:

-CO2 emissions from energy consumption
+CO2 emissions from energy consumption at production sites

 CO2 emissions from product distribution

 CO2 emissions from product distribution are calculated by external transportation suppliers as the estimated emissions from product distribution in metric tons.
-CO2 emissions are calculated based on the worldwide distribution of semi-finished and finished products, raw materials and components by air, sea and road between production sites and from production sites to affiliates, direct customers and importing distributors.
-CO2 emissions from product distribution from affiliates to pharmacies, hospitals and wholesalers are not included.
+CO2 emissions are calculated based on the worldwide distribution of semi-finished and finished products, raw materials and components by air, sea and road between production sites and from production sites to subsidiaries, direct customers and importing distributors.
+CO2 emissions from product distribution from subsidiaries to pharmacies, hospitals and wholesalers are not included.

 Breaches of regulatory limit values cover all breaches reported to the environmental authorities.